bryantaylor/html-email-starter/README.md

 ```
 In a few seconds/minutes, you'll see the test appear in Limus for you!

-#Contributing#
+## Contributing

-Any contributions will be happily recieved.
+Any contributions will be happily received.
 Just open an issue or make a pull request.